 You can expect to receive similar aid each year if your academic performance is consistent with the standards of the College.
 An annual application is not required.

-However, if you are an Illinois resident (see bottom of right hand column), the RISE Act allows you to apply for the following State funds:
+If you are an undocumented Illinois resident (see below), the RISE Act allows you to apply for the following State funds:

 - Monetary Award Program (“MAP”) Grant

 - IL Special Education Teacher Tuition Waiver Program

 - Others allowed by the IL Student Assistance Commission

 The following sites will help you identify scholarship opportunities outside of Lake Forest College.